Fully Dynamic All Pairs All Shortest Paths: Introduction

 \section{Introduction}

-Given a directed graph $G = (V, E)$ with positive edge weights, we consider the problem of maintaining {\it AP\underline{A}SP (all pairs \underline{all} shortest paths)}~\cite{NPR14b}, i.e., the set of all shortest paths between all pairs of vertices.
-This is a fundamental graph property, and it also enables the efficient computation of {\em betweenness centrality} (BC) for every vertex in the graph.
-BC is a widely used measure for the analysis of social networks.
+Given a directed graph $G = (V, E)$ with positive edge weights, we consider the problem of maintaining {\it AP\underline{A}SP (all pairs \underline{all} shortest paths)}~\cite{NPR14b}, i.e., the set of all shortest paths (SPs) between all pairs of vertices.
+This is a fundamental graph property, and it also enables the efficient computation of {\em betweenness centrality} for every vertex in the graph.

+Betweenness centrality (BC) is a widely used measure for the analysis of social networks.
+Shortest paths starting from a node $s$ can be represented by the single source shortest paths (SSSP) \emph{out-dag} (paths from the root $s$ to the leaves of the dag) rooted at $s$, similarly the shortest paths ending in $t$ can be represented by the SSSP \emph{in-dag} (paths from the leaves to the root $t$ of the dag) rooted at $t$.
+In the following, we will refer to these as SP in-dag and SP out-dag.

-In this paper we present a fully dynamic algorithm for the APASP problem, where each update in $G$ is either {\it incremental} or {\it decremental}.
-An incremental update either inserts a new vertex along with incident edges of finite weight, or decreases the weights of some existing edges incident on a vertex.
-A decremental update deletes an existing vertex, or increases the weights of some edges incident on a vertex.\footnote{Incremental/decremental refer to the insertion/deletion of a vertex or edge; the corresponding weight changes that apply are weight decreases/increases, respectively.}
+In this paper we present a fully dynamic algorithm for the APASP problem, where each update in $G$ is either {\it \incremental} or {\it \decremental}.
+A \incremental update either inserts a new vertex along with incident edges of finite weight, or decreases the weights of some existing edges incident on a vertex.
+An \decremental update deletes an existing vertex, or increases the weights of some edges incident on a vertex.